-ETF issues a standalone WRS Financial Report, which can be found at http://etf.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements.
+ETF issues a standalone Annual Comprehensive Financial Report (ACFR), which can be found at https://etf.wi.gov/publications/cafr.htm.

 For employees beginning participation on or after January 1, 1990, and no longer actively employed on or after April 24, 1998, creditable service in each of five years is required for eligibility for a retirement annuity.
 Participants employed prior to 1990 and on or after April 24, 1998, and prior to July 1, 2011, are immediately vested.
 Participants who initially became WRS eligible on or after July 1, 2011, must have five years of creditable service to be vested.